The Definitive Guide to Org Charts

 2.5 Org charts help make you more competitive

 Org charts, when combined with intelligence reports, enable you to spot patterns you would not otherwise see.
-Imagine all the things executives and technologists do at leading companies.
+Imagine all the responsibilities executives and technologists have at leading companies.
 Their activities generate information ripe for analysis.
 Intelligence reports focused on the talent ecosystem help a company become more competitive and more profitable.

 For example, one such analysis that we did for a leading Fortune 100 technology company shaved six months off of the product development cycle, identified emergent competitors, and teed up companies for M&A. The return on investment for that org chart engagement amounted to millions of dollars.

 3.1 Figure out if you really need an org chart in the first place

 One of the biggest mistakes we see is companies ordering up org charts when what they really need is a tight list of target potential candidates or clients.
 If you are working on a tactical level, you likely do not need an org chart.
 And if you need intelligence to inform your talent acquisition strategy, investing in an organizational chart makes sense.
 Org charts of other companies may be worth the investment if any of the following apply;

 - If you recruit out of the same companies over and over again